Vi (League of Legends): Arcane

-Following a Piltover Council meeting where its members are unable to reach a consensus to sanction direct action against Silco in spite of the presented evidence, Vi decides to ally with Jayce and assault Silco's operations with a contingent of Piltover Enforcers, including using Jayce's invention the Atlas Gauntlets for combat purposes, but the two soon part ways with him after he inadvertently kills a child worker and becomes guilt-ridden.
-Vi's next target is Silco's right-hand woman Sevika, and defeats her after an extended fight at a bar once owned by Vander.
-She is abducted by Jinx shortly afterwards, along with Caitlyn and Silco.
+Frustrated by the Piltover council's inaction, Vi allies with Jayce to assault Silco's operations with a contingent of Piltover enforcers, but the two soon part ways after Jayce inadvertently kills a child worker and becomes guilt-ridden.
+Later, Jinx abducts Vi, Caitlyn, and Silco.
 Vi attempts to appeal to her sister's better nature after she threatens Caitlyn; Jinx instead shoots Silco to death by accident after she suffers a traumatic attack.
-Vi and Caitlyn manage to free themselves, and watch in horror as Jinx, having accepted her new identity and rebuked what remained of Powder, fires a rocket aimed for the Council of Piltover.
+Discarding her old identity as Powder, Jinx fires a rocket at the Piltover council building.

-In the aftermath of the attack on the council, during which Caitlyn's mother was killed, Vi becomes incredibly depressed, in large part due to feeling guilt over her role in Jinx's trauma, and becomes fully convinced that Powder has fully become Jinx with no hope of redemption.
-As a result, the surviving members of the Piltover Council plan to send an entire army of Hextech-armed enforcers into the Undercity.
+Season two begins in the aftermath of Jinx's attack on the council, during which Caitlyn's mother was killed.
+In response, the surviving council members plan to send an army of enforcers into Zaun.
 Caitlyn, desiring revenge against Jinx, intends to go with them.
-Caitlyn asks Vi to join the enforcers, which Vi adamantly refuses, choosing instead to leave Caitlyn's house and get drunk with an enforcer named Loris.
-Awakening hungover the next morning, Vi decides to go to the memorial for the dead councilors after hearing from an enforcer named Maddie Nolan how adamantly Caitlyn attempted to convince the enforcers to let Vi join them.
-At the memorial, however, Renni, a Zaunite crime lord and the mother of the child worker Jayce killed, masterminds an attack at the memorial, accompanied by a group of Chemtanks; people stuck inside suits infused with an inordinate amount of Shimmer.
-During the attack, Vi saves Caitlyn from a Chemtank and manages to recover Jayce's hammer just in time to save him from Renni, and the attack is ultimately stopped by Noxian warlord Ambessa Medarda, who secretly intends to procure Hextech weaponry to use in a personal battle against the magical cabal the Black Rose.
+While Vi believes that Jinx has no hope of redemption, she adamantly refuses Caitlyn's request that she join the enforcers, choosing instead to leave Caitlyn's house and drink.
+Awakening hungover the next morning, Vi decides to go to the memorial for the dead councilors after learning how adamantly Caitlyn attempted to convince the enforcers to let Vi join them.
+However, a Zaunite crime lord launches an assault on the memorial, which is ultimately stopped by Noxian warlord Ambessa Medarda.